-We're going to assume that you have absolutely no experience in writing apps for elementary OS.
-But we will assume some basic programming knowledge, and hopefully a little experience in Vala or at least similarly syntaxed languages.
-If you're not familiar with Vala, we highly encourage you to brush up on it before coming here.
-There are great resources (text and video) available for learning Vala on Valadoc.org.
+No experience in writing apps for elementary OS is assumed, but basic programming knowledge is.
+A little experience with Vala (or at least similarly syntaxed languages) will be valuable.
+If you're not familiar with Vala, there are great resources (text and video) available for learning Vala on Valadoc.org.

-Some of you may feel confident enough to jump straight into coding.
-If that's the case, you might want to skip ahead and start writing your first app.
+You may feel confident enough to jump straight into writing your first appp:

-However, we strongly recommend to at least skim through the preparation step.
-Having the right setup is going to help you reach your goals faster, and having a solid foundation is going to help you throughout the rest of this book.
+However, we strongly recommend to at least skim "The Basic Setup" first.
+Having the right setup is going to help you reach your goals faster, and a solid foundation is going to help you throughout the rest of this book.